ERP Wizards 3. Project Manager in a successful ERP implementation

 Be honest and bring difficult issues to the table as early as possible

-Trust is a key to success, so it is important to be transparent and honest during the whole project.
+Trust is the key to success, so it is important to be transparent and honest during the whole project.
 Communication about possible difficulties or challenges as early as possible helps hugely with handling them.
 During the whole project, it is important to discuss the future and the possible risks instead of just recording the issues of the past.
-So, be clear with schedules, changes etc. and inform people what is going to happen and when.
+So, be clear with schedules, changes, etc., and inform people what is going to happen and when.

 Make sure there are enough resources available

 Talk carefully through resourcing with the client company's supervisors to make it possible for people to allocate enough time for the project.
 Sometimes you will need to rearrange duties or leave something out of people's daily routines to have enough time for the project.
 The customer can also hire more resources, but any new employees should not have key roles in the project without deep knowledge of the current processes in the company.

 Anticipation gives time to adapt to the change

 A new ERP changes the ways people used to work before, and the change creates a wide range of emotions among the employees.
 A good way to decrease the level of resistance is to tell people from early on that the ERP will bring many changes to daily routines.
 This gives people more time to adapt to the change.

 Would you like to know more about the topic?

 On the third episode of the ERP Wizards podcast season, Veikkaus' Product Portfolio Manager Tatu Sipilä and Greenstep's Development Manager Jan Björklund will cut into the topic in detail.
 Go to the episode on Spotify!